 By integrating Lean, Six Sigma and the Theory of Constraints into a single improvement cycle, the author has developed a recipe that will maximize your return on investment, cash flow, and net profit.
 The Secret to Maximizing Profitability is both stimulating and thought provoking, but more importantly it will provide your organization with a roadmap for maximizing the use of your resources to achieve more bottom-line improvement than you ever imagined possible.

-About the Author.
 Introduction.
 Chapter 1 The Company Profile.
 Chapter 2 The Six Sigma Implementation.
 Chapter 3 The Lean Initiative.
 Chapter 4 Focus and Leverage.
 Chapter 5 More on the Theory of Constraints.
 Chapter 6 The New Improvement Journey.
 Chapter 7 The New Beginning.
 Chapter 8 TOC’s Parts Replenishment Solution.
 Chapter 9 Planning and Scheduling.
-Chapter 10 Combining TOC, Lean and Six Sigma.
-Chapter 11 The Deliverables.
+Chapter 10 Combining TOC, Lean, and Six Sigma.
+Chapter 11 The Deliverables of the Ultimate Improvement Cycle.
 Chapter 12 The Logical Thinking Processes.
 Chapter 13 The Goal Tree Improvement Initiative.
 Chapter 14 The Strategic Plan.
 Chapter 15 The Next Step.
 Chapter 16 The New Direction.
 Chapter 17 TOC Replenishment Solution.
 Chapter 18 The Goal Tree.
 Chapter 19 The Ultimate Improvement Cycle.
 Chapter 20 The Portfolio Effort.